inkstitch/inkstitch/collections/_tutorial/en/distort.md

 If you follow these rules, there is a good chance that  your satin will still be recognized as the same satin after distortion.

-Most Ink/Stitch lettering font do well with gentle distortion.
+Most Ink/Stitch lettering fonts do well with gentle distortion.
 However if  the distortotion is too extreme, the result will probably not stitch well.